RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice/servicelifecycle.md

 weight: 60
 ---

 When the AdminService is started at system startup, all enabled services are started.
-This section explains the commands used to manage the lifecycle of a REDHAWK core service process after system startup.
+This section explains the commands used to manage the life cycle of a REDHAWK core service process after system startup.

 ### Inspecting the Status of a Service
 To inspect the status of a REDHAWK core service, use the `status` command.